-Current policy provides that a school may appeal the loss of Title IV eligibility based on a participation rate index if any one of three criteria applies.
-One of those is that the school has a cohort default rate of over 40% for a single fiscal year and the Participation Rate Index (PRI) for that fiscal year is less than or equal to 0.0615.
+Current policy provides that a school may appeal the loss of Title IV eligibility based on a participation rate index if any one of three criteria apply.
+One of those is that the school has a cohort default rate of over 40% for a single fiscal year and the PRI for that fiscal year is less than or equal to 0.0615.